Mzukulukagogo/Project-1/README.md

 The strongest way to improve it is to collect more labelled transaction descriptions from the user's own statements and corrections.

-## Oral-exam explanation

-> FinSight originally relied on keyword matching to categorise transactions.
-I replaced the general classification part with a supervised NLP pipeline.
-Transaction descriptions are normalised and converted into TF-IDF vectors, then Logistic Regression predicts the spending category.
-I also expose the model confidence and allow the user to correct predictions, creating a human-in-the-loop feedback loop.
-Separately, I use Isolation Forest as an unsupervised anomaly detector to flag transactions that differ from the normal spending pattern.
-The entire ML pipeline runs locally, which is important because bank statements contain sensitive financial information.

 ## License